Grid Operator Tools - Power Line Monitoring

 The PQ-Box family offers all the tools needed to be prepared for future requirements.
 The intuitive usage of the devices as well as our experience with these new challenges guarantees a fast and easy evaluation of the whole power quality spectrum.

 PQ-Box 150 and PQ-Box 200 can be used for permanent measurement of frequency components up to 9 kHz.
-A-Eberle PQ-Box 300 as the dedicated high-frequency tool covers the full frequency spectre up to 170 kHz.
+A-Eberle PQ-Box 300 as the dedicated high-frequency tool covers the full frequency spectrum up to 170 kHz.

 Model Voltage up to 9 kHz Current up to 9 kHz Voltage up to 150 kHz